Toggle: English / Spanish

 - You feel sick and have travelled to Asia, Africa, South America, or Central America.

-Lifestyle measures for preventing spread of hepatitis B and C from one person to another include:
+Steps for preventing the spread of hepatitis B and C from one person to another include:

-•Clean blood spills with a solution containing 1 part household bleach to 9 parts water.
+- Clean blood spills with a mixture of 1 part household bleach to 9 parts water.

 To reduce your risk of spreading or catching hepatitis A: